microsoft/knossos-ksc/README.md

-# Knossos-KSC.
+# Knossos-KSC

 #### Compile a lisp-like IR with automatic differentiation and user-defined rewrites.

 This project is a functional compiler and code-gen tool that will accelerate writing AI algorithms as well as making them easier.
 The core is a lisp-like IR that can be translated from high-level languages, and can be linked to a variety of backends to generate code.

 Currently implemented frontends are
  * Julia: j2ks